Singapore PR Buying HDB 2026: ABSD & Loan Guide | Nexus

 Hands signing Singapore residential property documents on a dark wooden table with brushed gold pen, rubber stamps and tea cups under warm spotlight

-The 3-year wait sits at the core of the Public Scheme and trips up more SPR buyers than any other rule.
-Both applicants must have been Singapore Permanent Residents for at least 3 continuous years at the time of HDB's resale application.
-The wait does not apply when one applicant is a Singapore Citizen (SC/SPR Family Scheme), nor when an SPR is buying with a citizen fiance/fiancee.
+The 3-year wait is the heart of the Public Scheme, and it catches out more SPR buyers than any other rule.
+Both applicants must have been Singapore Permanent Residents for at least 3 continuous years when HDB processes the resale application.
+It does not apply when one applicant is a Singapore Citizen (the SC/SPR Family Scheme), and it does not apply when an SPR buys with a citizen fiance or fiancee.

-An In-Principle Approval from a bank does not waive the HDB eligibility wait.
-Loan eligibility and HDB scheme eligibility are checked independently.
+One thing I tell clients: an In-Principle Approval from a bank does not waive the HDB eligibility wait.
+Loan eligibility and HDB scheme eligibility are checked separately, by different parties.

-Citizenship status drives Additional Buyer's Stamp Duty.
+Citizenship is what drives Additional Buyer's Stamp Duty.
 Singapore Citizens pay 0% ABSD on the first residential property.
 SPRs pay 5%.
-The schedule under IRAS ABSD rules:
+Here is the schedule under the IRAS ABSD rules:

 Buyer Profile1st Property2nd Property3rd+